alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 - £2 for a group of birds or rodents (maximum of 15 ringed or microchipped birds or rodents per group, no limit on the number without rings or microchips)

 You need a separate passport for each species and breed.

+##Regular exports for public exhibition

+If you regularly take endangered circus animals abroad, [you could use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a [CITES permit](apply-for-a-cites-permit) or [article 10 certificate](apply-for-an-article-10-certificate).

+You can use the certificate whether you're moving goods within or outside the EU.
+It's valid for 3 years and means you don't need to apply for permission each time you take your display items abroad.​

+To apply, fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate).

+Email or post the completed form to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

+You’ll get your certificate within 15 working days and there’s no fee.

 ###Get an ITAHC